What is patient engagement?

-But let’s take a step back — what is engagement?
-When you spend some time to pull the notion apart, you find that there are distinct but highly interrelated layers of engagement.
-In addition, what engagement means for one set of stakeholders may be vastly different for another.
+Upon deeper investigation, you will find that there are distinct but highly interrelated aspects of patient engagement.
+As a result, what engagement means for one set of stakeholders may be vastly different for another.

 A tale of two “E’s”

-Our focus, as UX professionals, was the “little e” — engagement with the experience itself.
-The behavioral scientists would be focused on the “Big E” — the desired effects of the experience, enacting a behavior change (exercising more, doing a group meditation, etc.).
-We used this distinction all the time throughout the project: “little e” = experience, “Big E” = effect.
+As UX professionals, our focus was on the “Little e” — engagement with the experience itself.
+The behavioral scientists were tasked with narrowing in on the “Big E” — the desired effects of the experience — enacting a behavior change (exercising more, doing a group meditation, etc).
+We used this distinction all the time: Little e = experience, Big E = effect.

-The “little” was not intended to demean our work in any way, but rather to keep the focus and primacy on what we were really trying to accomplish with these prototypes: the “Big E” of positive, healthy behavior change.
-We also collectively acknowledged that good “little e” is a clear prerequisite for effective “Big E” — you can’t get to the behavior change with bad UX standing in the way.
+The term “little” was not intended to demean our work in any way, but rather keep the focus and primacy on what we were really trying to accomplish with these prototypes: the Big E of positive, healthier behavior change.
+We also collectively acknowledged that good “little e” is a clear prerequisite for impactful “Big E.” After all, you can’t get to the behavior change with poor UX standing in the way.

 One “E” to rule them all